 If you are not sure if the smell is normal or not, taste a little bit of it.
 If it tastes super sour, then it has gone bad.

-If you can’t determine the above signs of spoilage but you are still a bit suspicious, it is always best to be on the safe side as rotten veg can really upset your stomach.
+If you can’t determine the above signs of spoilage, but you are still a bit suspicious, it is always best to be on the safe side as rotten vegetables can really upset your stomach.

 How To Store Salsa

 If not stored properly, salsa can go bad very quickly, so it’s best to read the storage instructions on the packaging to ensure you get the most out of your salsa!